 Review the comprehensive assessment to create a Career Plan.
 The initial assessments create the foundation for the development of an individual Career plan This is a comprehensive planning document, identifying the specific experiences and support services the youth needs to be successful.
 Each support service provided to the youth must be linked to one of the 14 Allowable Youth Services identified above.
-The plan will identify tasks and responsibilities of the youth, as well as identify the skills the person a. be developed with the youth;
+The plan will identify tasks and responsibilities of the youth, as well as identify the skills the person must learn.